-2.2.2.2 Measuring grass minimum temperatures
+2.3.2.2 Measuring grass minimum temperatures

-The grass minimum temperature is the lowest temperature reached overnight by a thermometer freely exposed to the sky just above short grass.
-The temperature is measured with a minimum thermometer such as that described in section 2.2.1.3.
-The thermometer should be mounted on suitable supports so that it is inclined at an angle of about 2° from the horizontal position, with the bulb lower than the stem, 25 to 50 mm above the ground and in contact with the tips of the grass.
+The temperature is measured with a minimum thermometer such as that described in section 2.3.1.3.
+The thermometer should be mounted on suitable supports so that it is inclined at an angle of about 2° from the horizontal position, with the bulb lower than the stem, 50 mm above the ground .
 When the ground is covered with snow, the thermometer should be supported immediately above the surface of the snow, as near to it as possible without actually touching it.

 Normally, the thermometer is exposed at the last observation hour before sunset, and the reading is taken the next morning.
 The instrument is kept within a screen or indoors during the day.
 However, at stations where an observer is not available near sunset, it may be necessary to leave the thermometer exposed throughout the day.
 In strong sunshine, exposing the thermometer in this way can cause the spirit to distil and collect in the top of the bore.
 This effect can be minimized by fitting a cotton sock on a black metal shield over the safety chamber end of the thermometer; this shield absorbs more radiation and consequently reaches a higher temperature than the rest of the thermometer.
 Thus, any vapour will condense lower down the bore at the top of the spirit column.

-2.2.2.3 Measuring soil temperatures

-The standard depths for soil temperature measurements are 5, 10, 20, 50 and 100 cm below the surface; additional depths may be included.
-The site for such measurements should be a level plot of bare ground (about 75 cm2) and typical of the surrounding soil for which information is required.
-If the surface is not representative of the general surroundings, its extent should not be less than 100 m2.
-When the ground is covered with snow, it is desirable to measure the temperature of the snow cover as well.
-Where snow is rare, the snow may be removed before taking the readings and then replaced.

-When describing a site for soil temperature measurements, the soil type, soil cover and the degree and direction of the ground’s slope should be recorded.
-Whenever possible, the physical soil constants, such as bulk density, thermal conductivity and the moisture content at field capacity, should be indicated.
-The level of the water table (if within 5 m of the surface) and the soil structure should also be included.

-At agricultural meteorological stations, the continuous recording of soil temperatures and air temperatures at different levels in the layer adjacent to the soil (from ground level up to about 10 m above the upper limit of prevailing vegetation) is desirable.
+2.3

-2.2.3 Thermometer siting and exposure
+.3 Thermometer siting and exposure

-Both ordinary thermometers and maximum and minimum thermometers are always exposed in a thermometer screen placed on a support.
+Both ordinary thermometers and maximum and minimum thermometers are always exposed in a thermometer screen as described in 2.2.3.
 Extreme thermometers are mounted on suitable supports so that they are inclined at an angle of about 2° from the horizontal position, with the bulb being lower than the stem.

-The siting and exposure of grass minimum thermometers is as prescribed in section 2.2.2.2.
-At a station where snow is persistent and of varying depth, it is possible to use a support that allows the thermometers to be raised or lowered to maintain the correct height above the snow surface.
+The siting and exposure of grass minimum thermometers is as prescribed in section 2.1.4.2.3 and 2.3.2.2.

-2.2.4 Sources of error in liquid-in-glass thermometers
+2.3.4 Sources of error in liquid-in-glass thermometers